cdedios/ination/README.md

 The URL of the GitHub repository.
 The URL where the application is deployed in Google App Engine.
 Therefore, in addition to the source code in GitHub, the project should be also running in Google App Engine.

-Finally, the same README file should be also delivered using Campus Virtual by one of the team members.